 Andrew Fowler – Musical Director

 Andrew Fowler discovered crumhorns and recorders whilst at school, sparking a lifelong passion for ensemble music of the sixteenth and seventeenth centuries.
 Now living in Canterbury, he is known for his imaginative teaching and his creative approach to concert programming, bringing the joy of little-known musical jewels to students and audiences on viols, recorders and voices (and the occasional very loud reed instrument).
 A tutor at NORVIS for many years, Andrew became Musical Director from 2017.

 Elizabeth Dodd – viol, dance

 Elizabeth Dodd studied viol and early dance at the Guildhall School of Music and Drama.
 She played and danced with many early music groups in London before moving north.
 She now performs and teaches all over the north of England, including the North Western Early Music Forum Summer School.

-Elizabeth is also the tutor organiser, and the person to speak to about classes and matters to do with tutors.
+Elizabeth is also the tutor organiser, the person to speak to about classes and matters to do with tutors.